 Time Travelling through Books, Songs and Folk Tales

-Jon present excerpts from historical fiction paired with traditional folk songs, folk tales, and history, Jon brings this genre to life and demonstrates how it takes us inside the minds, hearts and experiences of people throughout history.
-Grades 4-8
+Jon present excerpts from historical fiction paired with traditional folk songs, folk tales, and history.
+Jon brings this genre to life and demonstrates how it takes us inside the minds, hearts and experiences of people throughout the ages.
+Grades 4-12.

 Robert Frost defined poetry as “feats of association.”
 This program not only helps students recognize figurative language, but appreciate its value – creating a more dynamic, multi-dimensional experience through the vibrancy and sensory impact of its imagery.
 Slides of the poetic image are projected on the screen to help students appreciate the impact of the figurative language.
 Covers concrete language, metaphors, similes, word play and symbolism.
 Includes a few stories that are based on analogy to make a point.
 Grades 4-12.
 Song selection varies according to group’s age.

 A Nation of Immigrants